Fundsmith: Fundsmith Equity Fund

-Investing on a global basis, the Fund invests in businesses that can sustain a high return on capital employed; whose advantages are difficult to replicate and largely impervious to technological change; and where growth is generated through re-invested cash flows.
+Investing on a global basis, the Fundsmith Equity Fund invests in businesses that can sustain a high return on capital employed; whose advantages are difficult to replicate and largely impervious to technological change; and where growth is generated through re-invested cash flows.

 Fundsmith states it will hold 20-30 companies in its portfolio at any time; Smith has said that there are no more than 70 stocks in the world that match Fundsmith's investment criteria; their history typically spans several decades and multiple economic cycles.

-Fundsmith invests in companies with large market capitalisations with shares that can be easily traded, to maintain liquidity for investors.
+The fund invests in companies with large market capitalizations with shares that can be easily traded, to maintain liquidity for investors.

-To July 2019, the fund had returned 383.3% since inception in November 2010, achieving an annualised growth rate of 19.7%; over the same period the fund outperformed growth in the MCSI World Index of Equities (179.2%) and UK bonds (42.2%).
+To August 2024, the fund had returned 599.9% since inception in November 2010, achieving an annualised growth rate of 15.1%; over the same period the fund outperformed growth in the MCSI World Index of Equities (371.8%) and UK bonds (426.3%).
 According to Bloomberg, the fund's performance (as of August 2019) puts it in the 97th, 99th and 99th percentiles vs. global peers on a trailing 1-, 3- and 5-year basis, respectively.